8bitmp3/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine.md

 <center><img src="img/istio-logo.png" width="120", hspace="20" vspace="20"></center>

-As application architectures have become increasingly based on shared services that are deployed and scaled dynamically on the cloud, there was a need for stronger service identity and authentication.
+As application architectures became increasingly based on shared services that are deployed and scaled dynamically on the cloud, there was a need for stronger service identity and authentication.
 As services are broken into atomic parts, it becomes more challenging to manage them.

-So, in 2017, teams from Google, IBM and Lyft founded a project called **[Istio](https://istio.io/)**.
+Therefore, in 2017, teams from Google, IBM and Lyft founded a project called **[Istio](https://istio.io/)**.
 It is an open-source platform for connecting, securing, controlling, and monitoring microservices, while reducing the complexity of managing their deployments.
 Istio allows developers to deploy site reliability engineering best practices.
 Version 1.0 of Istio was released in 2018.

 ### _Knative_